 Škoda Octavia RS Wagon

 Škoda, while being part of the Volkswagen Group, used to be seen as the runt of the pack.
 That is certainly no longer the case, as the Czech carmaker is now easily on par with its German cousins (along with Spanish brand SEAT), offering quality builds, plentiful features and technologies and great styling to boot.
-It also, as it the case for the forthcoming Octavia RS Wagon (due on sale in the early part of 2021), is a dab hand at producing a scintillating station wagon.
+It also has a very hot wagon up its sleeves: the Octavia RS.

 Volvo V60 Cross Country

 Cargo Space: 529 litres+ (TBC)

 Volvo and station wagons go together like two peas in a pod, with the Swedish carmaker’s late-90s V70 wagon being an icon among people-moving workhorses.
 Today, the company is at the top of its game when it comes to design and safety features, and these are both evident in the upcoming 2021 Volvo V60 Cross Country.